- Plaintext email only

 - to figure out exactly how it operates in your day.

-- to discover skills that reduce the problem.
+- to discover or recover skills that reduce the problem.

 - to identify a path that confirms your values and promotes positive change.

-- An example is the email I send after each session.
-This communication details important insights, skills, and new ideas that you can use to move in a positive direction.
+- An example is the email sent after each session.
+This communication details important insights, skills, and new ideas that you can use to overcome the problem and move in a positive direction.

-- Relationship issues such as communication, repeated conflict, or resentment
+- Relationship issues such as poor communication, repeated conflict, frustration and resentment

-- low self-esteem or a sense of failure
+- anxiety and a sense of failure in past relationships

 - We take the time needed to clarify important skills and values, and then a useful direction for your life.